softnami/swe-foundations/README.md

 # swe-foundations
-Cheatsheets and templates for learning software engineering principles.
+Cheat sheets and templates for learning software engineering principles.